Thyroid gland histology

 It is encased by a thin connective tissue capsule that enters the substance of the lobes to further subdivide the gland into irregular lobular units.
 Each lobule contains a cluster of follicles, which are the structural and functional units of the thyroid gland.

-These follicular (principal) cells take up the necessary amino acid precursors and iodine at its basolateral surface and release the final product into the blood stream at its apical end.
+These follicular (principal) cells take up the necessary amino acid precursors and iodine at its basolateral surface and release the final product into the blood stream at its basal end.
 Follicular cells are responsible for producing thyroglobulin (an iodine rich, inactive form of the thyroid hormones), which is then stored as a semi-solid substance (colloid) in the lumen of the follicles.

 The colloid stains pink with haematoxylin and eosin (H&E) staining, while the follicular cells have a purple appearance.
 The degree of activity of a follicle can also be assessed based on the amount and appearance of colloid it contains.
 Inactive follicular lumina are larger; colloid is abundant and appears solid.
 In contrast, active follicular lumina are smaller and there is little to no colloid present.

 Another cell type that can be identified on histological preparations of thyroid tissue is parafollicular cells, also known as C (clear) cells.
 C-cells appear clear due to the fact that they are lightly stained on H&E preparation.
 They can be found within the basal lamina of the thyroid follicles without extending into the follicular lumen or between thyroid follicles in the interfollicular space, either singly or in the form of groups.

 Parafollicular cells are a subtype of neuroendocrine cells (amine precursor uptake and decarboxylation – AUPD – system) that produce thyrocalcitonin (calcitonin).
 This hormone aide in the regulation of blood calcium levels by downregulating bone resorption (breakdown of bone and subsequent release of minerals into the blood) and limiting calcium reuptake in the kidneys.